 Engineers were doubtful wireless would be reliable for heavy industry, in an environment surrounded by moving metal.
 The paint shop has metal walls and a metal roof.
 The carriers are massive steel objects, as are the car bodies they carry.
 These constantly moving metal masses result in an ever-changing radio frequency environment, increasing opportunities for radio interference to interrupt or corrupt data flow.
 But ProSoft’s industrial radios use highly effective filtering algorithms and allow emitted power adjustment.
 Both of these features help overcome multipath interference problems.

-“We saved at least 2-3 days of engineering work while designing the network,” remembers Mike Dean, the system integrator from DACs.
+“We saved at least 2-3 days of engineering work while designing the network,” remembers the system integrator who worked on the project.
 “And of course, we saved on installation time, having less hardware to handle, manipulate, and install in the field.
 In fact, installation and validation of the network were very quick.
 When adopting a new technology, the learning curve typically runs through one or two projects.
 But, with [the radios] and with support from ProSoft Technology, our learning process was very short.”

 Production capacity increased 53 percent.
 The wireless radios provided all the speed and bandwidth engineers needed to achieve their design goals.
 Wireless networking brought the transmission speed and reliability that were missing with the old conductor-rail, sliding-contact system.
 The wireless solution was easy to implement and much easier to maintain, requiring less downtime.
 And the number of carriers that could simultaneously be in use in the paint-shop loop increased from 13 with the old network to 20 with the new network.